itsCamargoDev/mcamargu/README.md

 - 👋 Hi, I’m @mcamargu
 - 👀 I’m interested in all related to coding & new programming techniques + technologies
 - 🌱 I’m currently studying a Superior Degree on Web Aplications Development
-- 🧱 I have an extense knowledge in 3D printing
+- 🧱 I have an extense knowledge in 3D printing (I run my own 3d printing farm)

 - 📫 marcoscamargogomara@gmail.com